-Consequently, the date of the draft's arrival is often recorded as in the Newfoundland Battalion's War Diary, not as having been October 12, but October 14.
+\Consequently, the date of the draft's arrival is often recorded as in the Newfoundland Battalion's War Diary, not as having been October 12, but October 14.

-The Newfoundland Battalion was not then to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it had furnished two-hundred fifty men to act as stretcherbearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Infantry Brigade of which, of course, the Newfoundland unit was a battalion.
+The Newfoundland Battalion was not then to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would furnish two-hundred fifty men to act as stretcherbearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Infantry Brigade of which, of course, the Newfoundland unit was a battalion.

-(Right above: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
-This photograph was likely taken during First Somme. - from Illustration)
+(Right above: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils: photograph likely from First Somme. - from Illustration)

-On October 30 the Newfoundland unit was on its way towards rear positions away from the Gueudecourt area where the Newfoundlanders were now to spend two weeks in the area of the community of Ville-sous-Corbie, re-enforcing and reorganizing.
+On October 30 the Newfoundland unit was on its way towards rear positions away from the Gueudecourt area where the Newfoundlanders were to spend two weeks in the area of Ville-sous-Corbie, re-enforcing and reorganizing.

-By that October 30, the Battalion had been serving continuously in front-line and support positions for three weeks less a day.
+By that October 30, the Battalion had been serving almost continuously in front-line and support positions - with a few days of road-building and repair - for three weeks less a day.
 It was now not to be until November 15 that the Newfoundlanders were to commence wending their way back to the front lines.

-Back in the forward area the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
-It would be a period to be broken only by a further several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.
+Having returned to the forward area the Newfoundland unit would now continue its watch in and out of the trenches of the Somme - not without casualties - during the next few weeks of the late autumn.

+It would be a period to then be interrupted by several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.

-(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)